brimdata/zed/docs/lake/design.md

 While this design document is independent of any particular implementation, we will illustrate the design concepts here with examples of `zed lake` commands.
+Where the example commands shown are known to not yet be fully implemented in the current Zed code, links are provided to open GitHub Issues.
 Note that while this CLI-first approach provides an ergonomic way to experiment with and learn the Zed lake building blocks, all of this functionality is also exposed through an API to a cloud-based service.
 Most interactions between